pycom/pycom-documentation/chapter/tutorials/all/ota.md

 # Overview

-Pycom modules come with the ability to ability to update the devices firmware, while it is still running, we call this an "over the air" (OTA) update.
+Pycom modules come with the ability to update the devices firmware, while it is still running, we call this an "over the air" (OTA) update.
 The [pycom](../../firmwareapi/pycom/pycom.md) library provides several functions to achieve this.
 This example will demonstrate how you could potentially use this